Undergraduate Program History and Philosophy of Science Minor

 History and Philosophy of Science Minor Overview

 The minor is open to students of all majors.
-It may be of particular interest for students contemplating graduate or professional studies in the humanities, sciences, law or medicine.
+It may be of particular interest for students contemplating graduate or professional studies in medicine, humanities, science, or law.

 - On campus:

 - 100% on campus

 - 100% online

 History and Philosophy of Science Minor: Why PSU?

 History students at PSU build strong relationships with faculty members who are experts in their particular fields, not only through our courses.
 These connections are strengthened through opportunities for career and academic advising, directed research, and internships in the local community.

 What can I do with a minor in History and Philosophy of Science?